pinoceniccola/what-hn-says-webext/README.md

 ![Screenshot](assets/screenshot.png)

 ## About
-Dead-simple web extension that look for discussions on [Hacker News](https://news.ycombinator.com/news) via [HN Search API Powered by Algolia](https://hn.algolia.com/api).
-I hacked togheter this in a few hours because I was unable to find something so simple: This web extension fetch the API only when the popup is clicked and does not run any background script.
+Dead-simple web extension that look for discussions on [Hacker News](https://news.ycombinator.com/news) via [HN Search API powered by Algolia](https://hn.algolia.com/api).
+I hacked this togheter in a few hours because I was unable to find something so simple: This web extension fetch the API only when the popup is clicked and does not run any background script.
 It also requires minimum permissions (just `activeTab` actually).

 ## Install
-I'm submitting this to Firefox and Chrome stores, links will appear here.
+Get the extension for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/what-hacker-news-says/) or [Chrome/Chromium](https://chrome.google.com/webstore/detail/what-hacker-news-says/khgegkjchclhgpglloficdmdannlpmoi) browsers.

-You can also clone this repo and run as an unpacked extension (but losing automatic future updates).
+You can also clone this repo and manually run as an unpacked extension (but losing automatic future updates).

 ## Changelog
 See [CHANGELOG.md](CHANGELOG.md).